cc-jalvarez/cc-jalvarez.github.io/_pages/about.md

 **News**

-*October 17, 2022:* our paper, "Can We Trust Fair-AI?", led by Prof. Salvatore Ruggieri has been accepted to for the Senior Member Track at AAAI-23.
+*October 17, 2022:* our paper, "Can We Trust Fair-AI?", led by Salvatore Ruggieri has been accepted to for the Senior Member Track at AAAI-23.

 *October 14, 2022:* I successfully defended my second-year exam!
 I’m now officially a third-year PhD candidate.
 Thanks to my panel: B. Berendt, C. Castillo, G. Comandè, S. Matwin and my advisor S. Ruggieri.